leandromarques/leandromarques/README.md

 Now I'm working at [Navinfo Europe](https://navinfo.eu)

-I work as a Software Engineer since 2013.
+I've been working as a Software Engineer since 2013.
 I can help you with **Ruby & JavaScript** and its ecosystems.

 You can get in touch with me at **leandronascimento.dev@gmail.com**